Law School / Faculty

 Professor Rudko entered the practice of law upon graduation from law school in 1973.
 Professor Rudko joined the full-time faculty of Southern New England School of Law in the fall of 1992.

-Professor Rudko is a member of the Supreme Court Bar, the Massachusetts Bar, and the Bar of Arkansas.
+Professor Rudko is a member of the Supreme Court Bar, the Massachusetts Bar, the Massachusetts Bar Association Civil Rights and Social Justice Council, and the Bar of Arkansas.
 She is also a member of Phi Beta Kappa and served on the board of the Arkansas Law Review.

 Professor Rudko has been a member of the American Bar Association since 1973, is a member of the American Association of Legal History and the American Society of International Law.
 In 2000, she joined the faculty of the American Academy for Judicial Education.
 She currently serves as a Hearing Officer for the Massachusetts Board of Bar Overseers Grievance Committee.
 She also serves on the Human Rights Committee of Comprehensive Mental Health Systems, Inc.; the International Advisory Coucil/IAC; the Interdisciplinary Research Team: Exposing International Targeted Killing to Scruting; and the board of the New Bedford Art Museum/ArtWorks!.